zuoym15/craves.ai/README.md

 ## CRAVES: Controlling Robotic Arm with a Vision-based, Economic System

+This is the code for pose estimation module of CRAVES.
+If you want to test on the OWI-535 hardware, please refer the control module [here](https://github.com/zfw1226/craves_control)

 The craves.ai project controls a toy robotic arm (OWI-535) with a single RGB camera.
 Please see the system pipeline and how it works in [docs/README.md](docs/README.md) first before trying the code.
 The following animation shows the arm controlling by a mounted camera to reach a goal without relying on any other sensors.

 ![reach-demo](docs/reach2.gif)